The five courts

 The Heath Court

-Sheltered by the eastern hedge.
-Cooler in summer, drier in winter, and bookable until ten on weeknights.
+Tucked into the eastern wing of the pavilion.
+Cooler in summer, warmer in winter, and bookable until ten on weeknights.

 - Surface